Marcos Jr. may ban PIGOs if issues arise

 Responding to concerns raised by Senate President Francis Escudero, Presidential Communications Undersecretary Claire Castro assured the public that the government is closely monitoring PIGOs and conducting a study on their impact.

-The study shows that PIGO has yet to cause crimes compared to POGO, which had issues with tax compliance and were linked to criminal activities like human trafficking and prostitution.
+The study shows that PIGO has yet to cause crimes compared to POGO, which had issues with tax compliance and were linked to criminal activities like human trafficking.

 Castro noted key differences between POGOs and PIGOs, emphasizing that while POGOs typically hire foreign workers, PIGOs employ mostly Filipinos, contributing significantly to the Philippine economy through taxes and marketing expenditure.

-However, should PIGOs start causing similar issues to those linked to POGOs, President Marcos would not hesitate to impose a total ban based on data.
+Nevertheless, if the issues that arose with POGOs were to happen with PIGOs, the President would not hesitate to impose a total ban on PIGOs as well, based on data.

 This story was generated by AI to help you understand the key points.
 For more detailed coverage, please see the news articles from trusted media outlets below.